bogdan-ciornohac/Spring-fundamentals/README.md

 # 🛠️ Implementing Web Apps with Spring Boot and Spring MVC

-Today’s web applications often rely on **dynamic pages**—views that change based on the data sent from the server.
-A dynamic view receives this variable data from a controller, which prepares the response based on the client’s request.
+Modern web applications rely heavily on **dynamic pages**—views whose content changes depending on the data provided for each request.
+A dynamic view receives this variable data from a controller, which prepares the response based on client input.

 ---

 ## 🎨 Dynamic Views Using Template Engines

-A template engine (e.g., **Thymeleaf**, Mustache, FreeMarker, JSP) helps you easily bind server-side data into HTML pages.
+A simple way to build dynamic pages in Spring MVC is by using a **template engine**, such as:

+* Thymeleaf (most common in Spring Boot)
+* Mustache
+* FreeMarker
+* JSP

-When a controller prepares the response, the template engine renders the HTML using the dynamic data it receives.
+A template engine integrates with Spring MVC and renders HTML pages using the data sent from the controller.

 ---